Kalogerogiannis/projects/README.md

 Credits
 ---
-Made with ♥ in Greece from Nick Kalogerogiannis @ Rainbyte Studio.
+Made with ♥ in Greece from Nikolaos Kalogerogiannis @ Rainbyte Studio.